-

 Ordering a copy of your driving record lets you check with your own eyes that:

-- You received no points if you were found not guilty.
+• You won't receive any points if you were found not guilty.

-- The DMV removed up to three points from your record after you completed an approved defensive driving course. <.ul>
+• The DMV removed up to 3 points from your record after you completed an approved defensive driving course.

 Keeping up with this information is important because if you accumulate too many points, the DMV will suspend your driver’s license.